NBA-Betting/NBA_Betting/docs/Action_Plan.md

 ## Feature Creation

 ## Modeling
-* DL Exploration

 ## Bet Management

 ## Deployment
-* Rework Daily Updating
+* Daily Updating
-* Deploy Web App on AWS
-* Web App Dashboard with Plotly Dash
-* Convert Readme to Web App About Page
+    * Test bash script for 4/10/2022
+    * When successful switch hard coded dates to proper dates for daily updating.
-## Readme and Cleanup
+## Readme and Misc
-* Quality over Quantity

 # Adding Data, Features
 * Can I get or create historic data?
 If so incorporate into ML/DL models.
 Labeled "Historic" Below.